 Inositol for PCOS

 Inositol is a type of sugar molecule, similar to glucose, but with several substantially different biological functions.
 Inositol is produced by the body and is found naturally in foods.
-It has been studied extensively for use as a dietary supplement due to its many potential health benefits.
-Fertility specialists worldwide are keenly interested in inositol because research indicates it can encourage PCOS patients to ovulate regularly and improve their chances of achieving pregnancy.
+It has been studied extensively for use as a dietary supplement due to its many potential health benefits for women with PCOS.
+Fertility specialists worldwide are keenly interested in inositol because research indicates it can help to promote ovulation and pregnancy.

 This article will explore the relationship between inositol, PCOS, and insulin to explain why fertility specialists are so excited about this natural, low-intervention, and low-cost treatment.
 We will also review how inositol may improve ovulation and pregnancy rates, the ideal inositol dosage for PCOS, and the different types of inositol.